aznxluvlyguy4u/wiki1/Home.md

 - Make sure the [Serverless NPM package](https://serverless.com) is installed

-- Create a _properties.json_ file containing environment variables in the _root_ of a function module of the following structure:
+- Create a _properties.json_ file containing environment variables in the _root_ of a any (server less) function module of the following structure:

 ```json